 By knowing who you are talking to and what they need, your job becomes simpler.
 By structuring your content to answer those pain points, you are not only creating a streamlined buyer’s journey, but you are also creating a unique experience for your audience.

 Teaching the Masses with FREE Content

 Our last example and a prime practitioner of this model is our partner, HubSpot.
 They introduced a new marketing strategy and provide free courses for the general public to help educate marketing and sales departments around the globe.
 They provided this content to help people like you and me understand their services and methodologies.
-HubSpot has built a successful brand and business around an holistic non-pushy way of adding value through education.
+HubSpot has built a successful brand and business around a holistic, non-pushy way of adding value through education.

 Practice Makes Progress

 Ultimately, practice makes progress.
-And in order to know how to be thought leader, you at least need to try becoming one by being authentic, adding to the conversation, experimenting with your engagement, structuring your content and making it easily accessible for your audience and the larger community.
+And to know how to be a thought leader, you at least need to try becoming one by being authentic, adding to the conversation, experimenting with your engagement, structuring your content and making it easily accessible for your audience and the larger community.
 And if you start off with these tips and apply them to your business, you’ll be well on your way to becoming a thought leader.

 Subscribe to our BLOG

 Stay in touch & learn how to attract customers, become a thought leader, create effective marketing campaigns, & more.